olivialrp/olivialrp/README.md

  Everything about technology has my focused interest.
 To learn anything new about the web development, AI, ML and big data realms.

- I’m currently amplifying my skills on full stack development.
+ Currently amplifying my skills on full stack development.

  I see coding as an instrument to solve problems and create solutions for everyday life.